 - is great value for money, compared to the other options which I found to be very expensive;

-- uses wood that’s SAFE for African Pygmy Hedgehogs and isn’t toxic to them;
+- uses wood that’s SAFE for hedgehogs and isn’t toxic to them;

-- provides enough space to house an African Pygmy Hedgehog as it’s over 3 feet long (115 cm) and nearly 2 feet wide (51 cm);
+- provides enough space to house a hedgehog as it’s over 3 feet long (115 cm) and nearly 2 feet wide (51 cm);

 - has space for our hedgehog’s running wheel, Igloo house, toys, and feeding bowls; and